wp-plugins/oauth2-provider/readme.txt

 == Changelog ==

+= 3.1.2 =
+* Patch to possible exploit when editing a client.
+* Slight UI changes.
+* Patched auth code table for large id_tokens.
+* Fixed security issue with token lifetime.

 = 3.1.1 =
-* Client name is not clickable to show edit popup
+* Client name is not click able to show edit popup
 * Fixed issue with missing exits in API

 = 3.1.0 =